The internet just became an even uglier place for Canadian women.

 In short, the courts have just sanctioned men to say whatever they want to women.

-"This is obviously going to allow these men—because that's who they are—to proliferate, and to get away with more of [this behaviour]."
+"This is obviously going to allow these men—because that's who they are—to proliferate, and to get away with more of [this behavior]."

 Saira Muzaffar is a founding member of Tech Girls Canada, an NGO that connects women in STEM fields with the greater tech community.
 Part of her work involves leading advocacy campaigns about the treatment of marginalized people in the workforce.
 As she says, "This is victim blaming in full view of the Canadian public."